Work Measurement

 Time studies and historical data used to calculate over 500 production rates.

-• A combination of reviewing the variation in historical cycle time data, visual observations and recording cycle times with stop watches provides one of the most accurate ways to calculate standard rates.
+• Firstly, a combination of reviewing the variation in historical cycle time data, visual observations, and recording cycle times with stopwatches provides one of the most accurate ways to calculate standard rates.

-• Accurate cycle times allows rebalancing workloads dependent upon product demand and operator availability.
+• Consequently, accurate cycle times allow for rebalancing workloads depending on product demand and operator availability.

 Go to Top